Alpine Motel Apartments fire

 The Alpine Motel Apartments fire occurred in downtown Las Vegas, Nevada, on December 21, 2019.
 The three-story building, constructed in 1972, had failed several fire inspections and received numerous code enforcement complaints in the years prior to the fire.
 Some residents did not have working heaters and were using their kitchen stoves for warmth, which led to the fire.
 It killed six residents and injured 13 others.
 It is the deadliest fire to occur in Las Vegas city limits.
+As a result, the city increased its inspections of older apartment buildings.

-Adolfo Orozco purchased the building in 2013, and criminal charges were filed against him and an associate in July 2020, accusing them of involuntary manslaughter and negligence.
-A preliminary hearing began in August 2020, and continued into the following year because of delays.
+Adolfo Orozco purchased the building in 2013, and criminal charges were filed against him and associate Malinda Mier in July 2020, accusing them of involuntary manslaughter and negligence.
+A preliminary hearing began in August 2020, and eventually concluded in May 2023.
+All charges against Mier were dismissed, while Orozco was ordered to stand trial.
+He ultimately took a plea deal in January 2025.
 Various civil lawsuits were also filed against Orozco, before being settled in March 2023.
-The city increased its inspections of older apartment buildings following the fire.

-In 2021, the Alpine was sold to a partnership of companies which plan to reopen it in early 2023, as studio apartments under the name DLUX Lofts.
+In 2021, the Alpine was sold to a partnership of companies which reopened it in 2023, as studio apartments under the name DLUX Lofts.